ychen306/asplos-2020-28-ae/README.md

  - `vegen`
  - `vegen-build`
  - `vegen-bench`
+ - `nas-vegen`
+ - `nas-clang`

 `vegen` is the impelementation of VeGen, including its vectorizer generator (`vegen/sema`) and its target-independent vectorization heuristic (`vegen/gslp`).
-`vegenbench` is the benchmark suite.
+`vegenbench` is our benchmark suite.
+`nas-vegen` and `nas-clang` are respectively the version of NAS benchmarks optimized by VeGen and Clang.

 ### Benchmarking
 There are three sets of benchmarks/tests inside `vegenbench`.